Things to see and do in Helsinki with kids

 Suomenlinna Maritime Fortress

-The Visitor Centre, located in the middle of the fortress at Tykistölahti Bay, is the base and information point for visitors and the starting point for walking tours.
+The Visitor Centre, in the middle of the fortress, is the information point for visitors and the starting point for walking tours.
 The Suomenlinna Toy Museum presents old toys from the early 19th century to the 1960s.
+The ferry from the Market Square runs year-round and takes around fifteen to twenty minutes.

 Underground tunnels at Suomenlinna, credit: Visit Finland, Rami Hanafi